-In our age of technology, business cards allow you to share a little bit of insight with a new acquaintance about who you are and what you represent.
-Approach your business card design in the same way you would an elevator pitch – what are the most important details to share, and how can you do it in a brief and attention-grabbing way?
-Enjoy our selection of business cards that achieve that and much more with brilliant design, and get inspired to make your own fantastic business card by the end of the list!
+Approach your business card design in the same way you would an elevator pitch – what are the most important details to share and how can you do it in a brief and attention-grabbing way?
+Get inspired to make your own fantastic business card.

 The fundamentals of your business card should include your name and your desired contact details.
 Beyond that, maybe you’d like to add some imagery, branding, or graphic elements.
 Add in your logo if you have one, or maybe just build your card with branded colors or imagery to achieve a similar on-brand effect.
 These elements are a great place to start, and working together, they fulfill the essential purpose of your business card.

 If you want to convey yourself as modern or professional, a strong business card design can support you in doing so.
 We would classify this business card as “sleek and professional” for a few reasons.
 First, the muted, darker color of the card communicates something a little more serious.
 Second, there’s not a lot going on on this card, which gives us the idea that Miles Issac is the type of person who knows exactly how much to say at exactly the right time.